Naturally reduce your Morning Sickness

 Switching to a trimester 1 specific multivitamin (you still need loads of other nutrients) with lower zinc & iodine as well as no iron is helpful if you're experiencing morning sickness.
 You can go back to your prenatal or a more specific trimester 2 vitamin when you’re feeling better.

 3. Stabilise your blood sugar levels.
-Eat small meals with loads of good fat and protein OFTEN (we love this one in pregnancy).
+Eat small meals with loads of good fat and protein OFTEN (we love this one in pregnancy) to help stabilise your blood sugar levels.

 Break up your lunch into two lunches eg having half at 12 & 2pm so its not such a heavy meal to digest.
 Then have many little healthy fats or protein snacks as often as you need to get you through to dinner.